cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 CMD ["grpcwebproxy", "--backend_addr=orchestrator:9000", "--run_tls_server=false", "--allow_all_origins", "--use_websockets"]
 ```

-Second will be `js_service.dockerfile` with the following content:
+The second one will be `js_service.dockerfile`, with the following content:

 ```dockerfile
 # pull official base image